What to do with Christmas Leftovers

 Savoury and delicious, it’s a great way to use up your leftovers and takes next to no time.

 What’s your favourite way to use up any Christmas leftovers?

 Don’t forget to share your top tips over in our Facebook Group!

-We have nearly 1m members ready to support, inspire and motivate you on your weight loss journey.
+We have nearly 1 million members ready to support, inspire and motivate you on your weight loss journey.